Kevin Lisch

-Kevin John Lisch (born May 16, 1986) is an American professional basketball coach and former player who is an assistant coach for the Sydney Kings of the National Basketball League (NBL).
+Kevin John Lisch (born May 16, 1986) is an American former professional basketball player and coach, most known for his time spent in the Australian National Basketball League (NBL) as a player.
 He also holds an Italian passport and is an Australian citizen.

-Lisch played college basketball for Saint Louis University (SLU), where he finished as the sixth-highest scorer in school history.
+Lisch played college basketball for the Saint Louis Billikens between 2005 and 2009, where he finished as the sixth-highest scorer in school history.
 After college, he made a name for himself in the NBL in Australia.
 He won an NBL championship and grand final MVP with the Perth Wildcats in his first professional season before winning the league MVP in 2012 and leading the Wildcats to another two grand finals in 2012 and 2013.
 He returned to the NBL in 2015 after two seasons playing in Europe, joining the Illawarra Hawks and winning his second league MVP.
 In 2016, he joined the Sydney Kings and made his debut for the Australian national team at the Rio Olympics.
-After four seasons playing with the Kings, he announced his retirement and moved into the assistant coach role.
+He played four seasons with the Kings and retired in 2020.
+He subsequently moved into an assistant coach position and helped the Kings win championships in 2022 and 2023.

 Early life

-Born and raised in Belleville, Illinois, Lisch attended Catholic schools as a youth, beginning with Blessed Sacrament for grade school, then Althoff Catholic High School.
-His faith was always important to him.
-He played basketball for Althoff Catholic and was often triple-defended on the court.
+Born and raised in Belleville, Illinois, Lisch grew up in a family of four kids.
+His faith was always important to him while attending Catholic schools as a youth, beginning with Blessed Sacrament for grade school and then Althoff Catholic High School.

+Lisch played basketball for Althoff Catholic and was often triple-defended on the court.
+He was an all-state guard and was twice named Belleville News-Democrat Player of the Year.
+He finished his tenure as the school's all-time leading scorer with 2,000 points.
 Lisch was also a bright student, joining the student council and the National Honor Society.
-An all-state guard at Althoff, Lisch was twice named Belleville News-Democrat Player of the Year.